LeeHolmes/watchysim/README.md

 1) Add a new header file (for example, Watchy_PowerShell.h).
 This file defines your class that extends the Watchy class.
 Unlike the actual Watchy SDK, in this class - include "Watchy.h", rather than <Watchy.h>.
 This now references our simulated version of the Watchy SDK.
 You will have to change this include to <Watchy.h> when you move this watch face to Arduino.
 In this file, most Watchy watch faces include a secondary header (for example "powershell.h") that includes their bitmaps.
 2) Add a new C++ file (for eample, Watchy_PowerShell.cpp) to implement the logic for your watch face.
 In this implementation, you will have access to many of the methods exposed by Watchy: `display.drawBitmap()`, `display.fillScreen()`, and more.
 3) Update the beginning of WatchySim.cpp to include your new watch face's header file and create an instance of your custom watch face class.
-Follow the examples there, and comment out the ones that are currently define.
+Follow the examples there, and comment out the ones that are currently defined.

 ## Known issues